Department of Culture, Society and Justice

 Cross-listed with ANTH 350

 Examines the structural and cultural implications of eating and producing food in a global world.
-Utilizing a social scientific framework, it explores the history of particular foods and examines how food systems are racialized, classed, and gendered.
+Utilizing a social scientific framework, it explores the history of particular foods and examines how food systems are racialized, classed and gendered.
 Primary foci include the social history of food holidays and taboos, the relationships between food and identity, the impact of agricultural production practices on food systems and food security, and forms of resistance to these impacts.
-Recommended Preparation: ANTH 220 or a 200-level Sociology course.
+Recommended Preparation: a 200-level sociology course.
 May include field trips.
+Typically Offered: Spring (Even Years).

 Prereqs: SOC 101